-Cheryl Pope received her BFA and MA in Design from the School of the Art Institute, Chicago, where she is now an Adjunct Professor.
+Cheryl Pope (b.
+1980, Chicago) lives and works in Chicago, IL.
+Pope received her MA in Design (2010) and BFA (2003) from the School of the Art Institute, Chicago, IL, where she is now an Adjunct Professor.
 She has been the recipient of several awards and fellowships, including the Public Artist Award, Franklin Works, Minneapolis, MN (2017); Selected Artist, Year of Public Art, Chicago Cultural Center, IL (2017); Mellon Fellowship, Kenyon College, Gambier, OH (2016); and 3Arts Award, Chicago, IL (2015).
-Pope’s work is in the collections of the Museum of Contemporary Art, Chicago; Joan Flasche Artists Book Collection, Chicago; Seattle Art Museum, WA; Honolulu Museum of Art, HI; Museum of Contemporary Art, San Diego, CA; Poetry Foundation, Chicago, IL; DePaul University Art Museum, Chicago, IL; Virginia Museum of Fine Arts, Richmond, VA; United States Embassy, Santo Domingo, Dominican Republic; The Jackson West Memorial Hospital, Miami; and The Ulrich Museum of Art, Kansas.
-Recent and upcoming exhibitions include Variations on a Love Theme, The Ulrich Museum of Art, Kansas (2022); Unmasking Masculinity, Kalamazoo Institute of Arts (2022-23); Can you see me?, Weinberg/Newton Gallery (2022); Skin in the Game (2022); and The Long Dream, Museum of Contemporary Art (2020-21).
+Pope has held recent presentations of her work at The Ulrich Museum of Art, Kansas, KS (2022); Kalamazoo Institute of Arts, Kalamazoo, MI (2022-23); Weinberg/Newton Gallery, Chicago, IL (2022); Skin in the Game, Chicago, IL (2022); and Museum of Contemporary Art, Chicago, IL (2020-21).
+Pope’s work is in the collections of the Museum of Contemporary Art, Chicago, IL; Joan Flasche Artists Book Collection, Chicago, IL; Seattle Art Museum, WA; Honolulu Museum of Art, HI; Museum of Contemporary Art, San Diego, CA; Poetry Foundation, Chicago, IL; DePaul University Art Museum, Chicago, IL; Virginia Museum of Fine Arts, Richmond, VA; United States Embassy, Santo Domingo, Dominican Republic; The Jackson West Memorial Hospital, Miami, FL; and The Ulrich Museum of Art, Kansas, KS.